tv2/casparcg-cliptool/README.md

 Cliptool works great with CasparCG Launcher, and it is also highly recommended that Cliptool is run by use of CasparCG Launcher, for the restart capability.
 CasparCG Launcher can be downloaded from its [release page](https://github.com/nrkno/tv-automation-casparcg-launcher/releases).

-Once CasparCG Launcher is downloaded and placed inside the CasparCG folder, simply add "casparcg-clip-tool.exe" as a process under settings.
+Once CasparCG Launcher is downloaded and placed inside the CasparCG folder, simply add `casparcg-clip-tool.exe` as a process under settings.
-With the CasparCG Launcher placed inside the CasparCG folder, the 'Base Path' should simply be set to '`./`'
+With the CasparCG Launcher placed inside the CasparCG folder, the `Base Path` should simply be set to '`./`'

 ## Running Cliptool